Secondary Schools

 On Aug 26th 1981, 36 people started their 110 mile walk from Cardiff to RAF Greenham Common in protest against the Americans holding Cruise missiles on common land.
 Over the next 19 years Greenham Common became home to thousands of women who believed they could create change and leave the world a better place.

-We’re inviting schools to join us throughout autumn 2023 to help us explore the legacy of the Greenham Common Peace Camp and the impact it’s had on your community.
+We invite schools to explore the legacy of the Greenham Common Peace Camp and its lasting impact on communities today.
 Are there Greenham Women living in your local area?
 What does your community remember about Greenham Common?
 What causes are important to you community today and what can you learn from Greenham to help you make a difference?

 You’ll find resources, lesson plans and archive material to help you get started on our Impact Tree.
 Explore some of our key themes to help you get started including: